banner 10

 HR & Recruitment

-Here at Teach in Herts we are trying to raise the profile of school staff and school leaders from minority backgrounds through our Staff Testimonials area.
+Here at Teach in Herts we are trying to raise the profile of school staff and school leaders from minority backgrounds through our Success stories area.
 We are also engaged in ongoing EDI training, guidance and support for schools across the county and beyond.

-Some of our colleagues have also contributed to You are Not Alone: Leaders for Race Equality by NAHT Communications - Issuu which is a great resource to read and to share.
+Some of our talented colleagues also contributed to You are Not Alone: Leaders for Race Equality by NAHT Communications - Issuu which is a great resource to read and to share.

 Networking opportunities